DavidTello1/Development/README.md

 -Attack with M.

+-Change Map with N.

--Close Game with ESC.
+-Pause Game with ESC.

+### Tips
+You can jump after attacking or falling from a grid, box or the ground.
+To jump from walls you must stop sliding.
+Boxes have opposite positions in each map so, if you think you can't continue, try changing the map.

 ### Debug Controls
 F1: Load the first level.
 F2: Restart the current level.
 F3: Load the second level.
 F5: Load the saved game.
 F6: Save the current game.
-F7: Rotate Maps.
+F8: Debug UI.
 F9: View collider logic.
 F10: Activate/Deactivate God Mode.
+F11:Activate/Deactivate FrameCap.

 ### Innovation Features
 -Moving Grids that the player can grip to and move.

 -Land Enemy sprite stays in map after death.

+-Boxes opposite position to its pair in the other map.

+-Save both map entities at the same time.

+-Rotation of maps.

+-Wall Jumping.

+-Dash Attack.

 ### Authors